zaydion/VCT/README.md

 # VCT Mockup Design

-Took image of a design and built it using HTML and CSS:
+Took an image of a design and built it using HTML and CSS:

 ### [VCT Mockup](http://vct-mockup.herokuapp.com/)

-Original image:
+*Original image*:
 ![](VCT.png)